gemvein/paid_up/README.md

       paid_for
     end

+### Upgrading

+Version 0.8.0 introduced database changes to the foreign key columns to work with Rails 4.2.5.
+Let me know if you need help migrating your app to the newly named foreign keys.

 ## Contributing to Paid Up

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.